dart-lang/build/build_config/README.md

 `PostProcessBuilder`s are configured similarly to normal `Builder`s, but they have some different/missing options.

-These builders can not be auto-applied on their own, and must always build to cache because their outputs are not declared ahead of time.
-To apply them a user will need to explicitly enable them on a target, or a `Builder` definition can add them to `apply_builders`.
+These builders can't be auto-applied.
+They are applied when explicitly applied to a target and when a `Builder` definition applies them using `apply_builders`.

 Exposed `PostProcessBuilder`s are configured in the `post_process_builders` section of the  `build.yaml`.
 This is a map of builder names to configuration.